tarantool/doc/doc/reference/reference_lua/fio.rst

 .. function:: listdir(path-name)

     List files in directory.
-The result is similar to the result from the ``ls`` command.
+    The result is similar to the ``ls`` shell command.

     :param string path-name: path of directory.
     :return: (If no error) a list of files. |br|